Bake Play Smile

 What To Serve With Thai Pumpkin Soup

-• Sliced Red Chilli – to add a little extra heat.
+• Sliced red chilli or a drizzle of chilli oil – to add a little extra heat.

 Absolutely!
 This soup can be frozen for up to 3 months.
 First, allow the soup to cool completely.
 Then add the soup (either a whole batch or in separate, individual serves) to good quality, freezer-safe containers.
 Label the containers with the date to keep track of the expiry.
 To thaw, leave the soup in the fridge overnight and then reheat it gently in the microwave or on the stovetop until steaming hot.